Tron: Home media

 Tron was originally released on VHS, Betamax, LaserDisc, and CED Videodisc on December 1, 1982.
 As with most video releases from the 1980s, the film was cropped to the 4:3 pan and scan format.
 The film saw multiple re-releases throughout the 1990s, most notably an "Archive Collection" LaserDisc box set, which featured the first release of the film in its original widescreen 2.20:1 format.
-By 1993, Tron had grossed in video rentals.
+By 1991, Tron had grossed in video rentals.

 Tron saw its first DVD release on May 19, 1998.
 This bare-bones release utilized the same non-anamorphic video transfer used in the Archive Collection LaserDisc set, and it did not include any of the LD's special features.
 On January 15, 2002, the film received a 20th Anniversary Collector's Edition release in the forms of a VHS and a special 2-Disc DVD set.
-This set featured a new THX mastered anamorphic video transfer and included all of the special features from the LD Archive Collection release, plus an all-new 90 minute "Making of Tron" documentary.
+This set featured a new THX-mastered anamorphic video transfer and included all of the special features from the LD Archive Collection release, plus an all-new 90 minute "Making of Tron" documentary.

 To tie in with the home video release of Tron: Legacy, the movie was finally re-released by Walt Disney Studios Home Entertainment on Special Edition DVD and for the first time on Blu-ray Disc on April 5, 2011, with the subtitle "The Original Classic" to distinguish it from its sequel.
 Tron was also featured in a 5-Disc Blu-ray Combo with the 3D copy of Tron: Legacy.
 The film was re-released on Blu-ray and DVD in the UK on June 27, 2011.

 The film was released in 4K Ultra HD Steelbook on September 16, 2025.
 The original 65mm film negative was scanned in 8K and remastered in Dolby Vision and Atmos.
-The restoration efforts were completed by the Walt Disney Film Restoration team, which corrected the new digital master for dirt, warping and other source imperfections under the supervision of Lisberger.
+The restoration efforts were completed by the Walt Disney Studios Restoration team, which corrected the new digital master for dirt, warping and other source imperfections under the supervision of Lisberger.